machbase/machbase-neo/docs/tutorials/wave-chart.md

 {: .note }

+> Machbase treats all time data in UTC as default.
-> Use shell command with `--tz` option to display time in a time-zone other than 'UTC'.
+> Use `--tz` option with shell command to display time in a time-zone other than 'UTC'.
-> This option accepts 'UTC', 'local' and tz database format (eg: 'Europe/Paris')
+> This option accepts 'local' and tz database format (eg: 'Europe/Paris').
+>
 >
 > `machbase-neo shell --tz=local walk select...`
 >